ahmmkh/Item-Catalogue/README.md

 Type cd ~/pythonpractice to change directory to your pythonpractice folder, and hit Enter.
 Type python ./project.py to run your program!

+## Important Note
+When adding an item or a category, please provide an image in the form, if you updated a category or an item with no image, the code will not work.

+## Things to improve
+- Making adding images optional.
+- Deleting actual images from the server after the user deletes them.

 ## JSON EndPoints
 `/categories/JSON` JSON endpoint to view all info about all categories